 "Sure," I said.
 "That's the real reason.
-But what's the in-universe reason?
+But what's the in "Ergo," I said, "in the future shown in the movie, the -universe reason?
 I mean, Trek is supposed to be the future, right?
 The actual future of our actual world.
 Which includes a TV series named Star Trek."